[HISTORY: Adopted by the Mayor and Council of the Borough of Bradley Beach 6-14-2011 by Ord. No. 2011-12. Amendments noted where applicable.]

 Open excavation shall be enclosed by fencing or barricades during nonconstruction hours.

 Excavation of previously installed sidewalk and pavement areas shall be clearly marked with signs and barricades.
 All appropriate permits and Borough approvals for the excavation of previously installed sidewalk and pavement areas shall be obtained.
 Alternate safe access shall be provided for pedestrians and vehicles.
 Any excavated sidewalk or pavement areas which will not be repaired within 48 hours shall be covered in a fashion to permit safe pedestrian and/or vehicular traffic with concrete, asphalt-type material or other nonslip approved material by the Code Enforcement Office.
+Any damage to sidewalks, ramps and signage shall be repaired temporarily within 48 hours to maintain safety, with a substance satisfactory to the Borough Engineer and the use of silt fencing as a temporary measure and that permanent repair be done at the conclusion of construction to the satisfaction of the Borough Engineer.

 All construction sites shall have a silt fence installed to manufacturer's specifications and maintained during the duration of the construction.